dotnet/AspNetCore.Docs/aspnetcore/security/anti-request-forgery.md

 When a form is submitted without a valid antiforgery token:

 * In the development environment, an exception is thrown.
-* In the production environment, an error is logged.
+* In the production environment, a message is logged.

 ## Windows authentication and antiforgery cookies